Craig Eastmond: Sutton United

 On 9 September 2015, following his release from Yeovil Town, Eastmond signed for National League South side Sutton United.
 He made his debut in a 1–0 home victory against Gosport Borough on 12 September and scored his first goal for his new club in a 3–1 away victory over Bath City on 17 October.
 He went on to make 31 league appearances for the season and scored three goals, helping the team win the National League South title and promotion to the National League.
 He won the Club Player of the Year and Players' Player of the Year awards and was included in the National League South team of the season.

 Following a series of impressive performances in the National League and FA Cup, Sutton supporters voted Eastmond player of the month for November 2016.
 Eastmond appeared in every round of Sutton's historic run to the fifth round of the FA Cup for the first time ever, including appearances in a 3–1 victory against local rivals AFC Wimbledon of League One on 17 January 2017, a 1–0 victory over Championship side Leeds United on 29 January and a 0–2 defeat to his former club Arsenal on 20 February.

 In his third season at the club, Eastmond was named in the 2017-18 National League Team of the Season for his "impressive consistency", having helped Sutton to achieve a best ever league finish of third in England's fifth tier.

 With Sutton sitting at the top of the National League and by now club captain, Eastmond won the league's Player of the Month award for February 2021.
 In March he made his 250th appearance for Sutton United.
 In the penultimate match of the season, Eastmond led Sutton as they beat Hartlepool United 3–0 to move five points clear of Torquay United and secure the title, winning promotion to the Football League for the first time in their history.
 He won the Club Player of the Year award for a second time.

+In February 2022, Eastmond was inducted into the Sutton United Hall of Fame.

+At the end of the 2023–24 season, the club announced that following relegation, Eastmond would depart the club upon the expiration of his contract.

+Wealdstone

+On 2 July 2024, Eastmond joined National League side Wealdstone on a one-year deal with the option for a further season.

+Eastbourne Borough

+On 16 June 2025, Eastmond joined National League South side Eastbourne Borough, and was announced as the new club captain.